 John Glassie is the author of A Man of Misconceptions (Riverhead, 2012), a non-fiction book about a great and strange 17th-century polymath named Athanasius Kircher.
 A New York Times Book Review "Editor's Choice," it was called one of the best books of 2012 by Atlantic Wire and Scientific American.

-An editor for The New York Times Magazine, John has written for The Believer, The New Republic, The Paris Review Daily, Salon, and Wired, as well as The New York Times.
-In addition to many articles about books, the arts, and ideas, he has interviewed dozens of public figures, from Gene Simmons to Anita Hill to Jhumpa Lahiri.
+Glassie's written work has been published by the Believer, The New York Times, The New Republic, The Paris Review, Salon, Wired, and many other venues.
+In addition to writing articles about books, the arts, and ideas, he has interviewed dozens of public figures, from Gene Simmons to Anita Hill to Jhumpa Lahiri.

-John teaches at the Pratt Institute and has given talks or participated on panels at BAM (Brooklyn Academy of Music), Columbia University, Loyola University in New Orleans, The New School, The CUNY Graduate Center, and The University of Iowa.
-He has also been a ghostwriter and speechwriter, and has worked with a number of media, policy, and cultural organizations as a consultant.
-He grew up near Washington, D.C., and went to The Johns Hopkins University in Baltimore.
+Glassie has taught at Pratt Institute and has given talks or participated on panels at BAM (Brooklyn Academy of Music), Columbia University, Loyola University in New Orleans, The New School, The CUNY Graduate Center, and The University of Iowa.
+He has also been a ghostwriter and speechwriter, and has worked with media, policy, and cultural organizations.
+He grew up near Washington, D.C., and attended The Johns Hopkins University in Baltimore.
 He lives in Brooklyn.

 interviews, talks + other events